cypherpunk-academy/2064/en/077_2023_Spaghetti Milanese.md

 ## **2023** Spaghetti Milanese

 <span style="font-variant:small-caps;">Marlene and Luigi</span> sat on the terrace in front of their laptops and listened intently to the President's last words.
-They looked each other in the eye for a moment.
+They looked at each other in the eye for a moment.
 Then they both pulled up their arms and laughed.

 Marlene: "Yeah!